Varollo/VarolloGameJs/README.md

 # NativeJSGameEngine
-A simple game engine for native java script utilizing HTML5 canvas that I am working on.
+A simple game engine for native javascript utilizing HTML5 canvas that I am working on.

+Notice I am new to javascript and I am using this project to learn more about the language, so this is not suposed to be used for any major projects!